-Most students are assigned buses due to the schools proximity to East Berlin Road.
+1. Most students are assigned buses due to the school's proximity to East Berlin Road.
 Due to highly trafficked roads, all bike riders should be escorted to school by a parent or caregiver.
 Lincolnway students should stop their bikes and walk them across the crossing areas at the edge of the parking lot to the bike rack.
-The students then enter the school through the main lobby doors and arrive to school by 8:30 a.m.
+The students then enter the school through the main lobby doors and arrive at school by 8:30 a.m.